-Gear Hobbing on a CNC lathe
+Gear Hobbing on a lathe

-Gear Hobbing on a CNC lathe
+Gear Hobbing on a lathe

 Gears are a key component in engineering, their production has always been considered complex and expensive due to the initial investment required to purchase a gearing machine plus the technical know-how related to it.
 However, it is also possible to do gear hobbing in a CNC lathe.
 Hobbing is a process to manufacture gears by the use of a tool known as “hob”.